cremerlab/useless_expression/code/processing/growth_rates/2021-09-02_r1_SingleKO_proline/README.md

     Sample of ∆pot did not grow.
 ---

-# 2021-09-02 (Run 1) Double KO L-Proline Growth Rate Determination
+# 2021-09-02 (Run 1) Single KO L-Proline Growth Rate Determination

 ## Purpose
 This is an experiment measuring the rate of growth of the single KOs of  "useless" proteins in minimal medium supplemented with L-proline.